 Information for Accepted and Enrolled Students

-- Submit signed copies of 2013 IRS Tax Returns for Parent(s) and Student
+- Signed copies of 2013 IRS Tax Returns for Parent(s) and Student

-- Submit the Gettysburg College Reconciliation Worksheet (PDF)
+- The Gettysburg College Reconciliation Worksheet (available via myGettysburg-myFinancial Aid)

 Financial Aid awards are preliminary until all of the required documents are submitted.
 If there are significant changes in family or financial information from what was submitted on the FAFSA and PROFILE, the Office of Financial Aid will review a student’s award and determine if adjustments are necessary.

 How is need-based financial aid calculated?

 The FAFSA is used for consideration of all sources of federal aid eligibility.
 For institutional grants and loans the FAFSA, as well as the CSS PROFILE, is used in the financial aid analyses considering all sources of taxed and untaxed income as well as necessary family expenditures such as taxes, standard cost of living, and extraordinary medical expenses.